grafana/pyroscope/docs/sources/operators-guide/deploy-grafana-fire/getting-started-helm-charts/_index.md

      > **Note:** On Linux systems, if \<ingress-host\> cannot be resolved by the Prometheus server, use the additional command-line flag `--add-host=<ingress-host>:<kubernetes-cluster-external-address>` to set it up.

-## Configure Grafana Agent to write to Grafana Mimir
+## Configure Grafana Agent to write to Grafana Fire

-You can either configure Grafana Agent to write to Grafana Mimir or [configure Prometheus to write to Mimir](#configure-prometheus-to-write-to-grafana-mimir).
+You can either configure Grafana Agent to write to Grafana Fire or [configure Prometheus to write to Fire](#configure-prometheus-to-write-to-grafana-fire).
 Although you can configure both, you do not need to.

 Make a choice based on whether or not you already have a Grafana Agent set up:

 - For an existing Grafana Agent:

-  1. Add the following YAML snippet to your Grafana Agent metrics configurations (`metrics.configs`):
+  1. Add the following YAML snippet to your Grafana Agent profiles configurations (`profiles.configs`):

      ```yaml
      remote_write:
        - url: http://<ingress-host>/api/v1/push
      ```

-     In this case, your Grafana Agent will write metrics to Grafana Mimir, based on what is defined in the existing `metrics.configs.scrape_configs` configuration.
+     In this case, your Grafana Agent will write profiles to Grafana Fire, based on what is defined in the existing `profiles.configs.scrape_configs` configuration.

   1. Restart the Grafana Agent.